janivihervas/example-kontena-feature-branches/README.md

 4. Docker doesn't like tags with slashes `/` in them, so you should name your branches without slashes
 5. Configuration:
     1. `kontena/lb`
-        - Environment variable `KONTENA_LB_KEEP_VIRTUAL_PATH=true` must to be set for links to JavaScript and CSS files and API calls
+        - Environment variable `KONTENA_LB_KEEP_VIRTUAL_PATH=true` must be set for links to JavaScript and CSS files and API calls
     2. nginx reverse proxy
         - `proxy_set_header Host` must be set for linked containers
         - Trailing slashes